 - School Counseling Specialization Component – 18 credits

 3CO 5030 Foundations of School CounselingProvides opportunities for students to understand school counselors' roles and responsibilities.
 Students will understand the development, organization and administration of comprehensive guidance and counseling programs.
 Also focuses upon decision-making within a legal and ethical context, cultural diversity and contemporary issues facing school counselors.
-Prerequisite: CO 5010.
 There is a 20-hour pre-practicum field experience as part of this course.
+Prerequisite or corequisite: CO 5010 or SY 6010.

 3CO 5080 The Counselor in the ClassroomThis course is focused on providing school counseling students in the elementary, middle or secondary school setting with the prerequisite skills necessary for successful classroom work.
 Students will demonstrate competence in: knowledge of curriculum, lesson and interdisciplinary unit planning, organizing and delivering instruction, adjusting instruction for diverse learning styles, individual needs and cultures, evaluating outcomes of instruction and use of a variety of classroom management strategies.
 Seminars will address issues related to teaching and emphasize student reflection and evaluation of their teaching.
 All students will be required to complete direct observation, participation and teaching in a field placement.
 Discussions of ethical practice and professionalism will permeate the course.